Quality is the Keyword for Lead Generation in 2021

 Digital marketers have spent the past year finessing strategies on how to generate leads in the absence of industry events.
 With no face-to-face networking opportunities, brands are relying more heavily that ever before on content marketing to generate leads and the emerging keyword is ‘quality’.

 That was the consensus among attendees at the London Research/Demand Exchange roundtable where marketers swapped experiences of the past year under Chatham House rules.
-They were also given a preview of headline findings from the State of B2B Lead Generation 2021 research which will be launched during a webinar on Tuesday 23 February.
+They were also given a preview of headline findings from the State of B2B Lead Generation 2021 research which will be launched during a webinar on Tuesday 23 February (now available on-demand).

 The figures released show that just over four in five B2B marketers are now more reliant on lead generation than before, and nearly three in four are shifting budgets earmarked for events to content.
 The top challenges faced, as content marketing is prioritised, include ensuring content is well targeted, and generates high-quality leads whose ROI can be effectively measured.